32 Easy Ways to A Happy And Successful Life

 However, once you start comparing, it is a matter of time before you begin to notice that other people have nicer things than you do.

 And, then you will start feeling bad about yourself.
-You are letting the outside world control how you feel about yourself once you begin to compare yourself to other people.
+You are letting the outside world control how you feel once you begin to compare yourself to other people.

 Everyone has heard the pointer: “Change the way you look at things and the things you look at change.” ― Wayne W. Dyer